-The Open Science Repository publishes original research papers under open access.
-All papers in the Open Science Repository are open-access papers, readers do not need to pay to get access to full research content.
+The Open Science Repository publishes original research papers under open access, meaning readers do not need to pay to get access to full research content.

-The Open Science Repository receives submissions of original research papers on all fields of science.
+The Open Science Repository is calling original research papers in all fields of science.
 See publication features below.

 An editor evaluates every submitted paper for compliance with the ethical guidelines of the repository.
 All papers remain open to moderated reviews from readers.

 Each field of the Open Science Repository corresponds to a journal name.

 For example, if Open Science Repository Medicine publishes a paper, the APA citation will display like this: